LordButley/itspuppytime/README.md

 * As a user, I want to know what to do in the weeks after getting a puppy
 * As a user, I want to be able to contact the website

+## Project Goals

+* Create a user-friendly and accessible website
+* Create a familiar feeling website that leaves leaves a positive feeling
+* Provide the user with useful information
+* Divide the information into well thought out sections allowing the user to quickly find what they need
+* Ensure the website is viewable across devices of all sizes.

+### Target Audience

+The target audience of this website is any person who :

+* is considering getting a puppy to help them decide
+* has decided to get a puppy to help them prepare
+* has got a puppy and wants advice of what to expect and what to do